j-gdb/security_system/README.md

 8. presssing a sequence of buttons in the correct order should unlock the system.
 (Red - Blue - Black - Green)

 ## Surveillance Controller (Microphone)
+The microphone sensor component integrates with the main Surveillance Controller to provide an audio-based method of unlocking the security system.
+When a specific sound level is detected, it sends a signal to the main controller to unlock the system.

 ## Command Controller
+This microcontroller manages the physical actuator (servo motor) of the security system based on commands received from the server.
+It polls a central server for the current lock state and controls the servo motor accordingly.